chinapedia/wikipedia.abstract.en/Page/Meaning_of_life.md

 In popular culture

-Allisvanity.jpg's _All is Vanity,_ an example of _vanitas,_ depicts a young woman amidst her makeup and perfumes, preoccupied with her own beauty at the mirror of her vanity.
+'s _All is Vanity,_ an example of _vanitas,_ depicts a young woman amidst her makeup and perfumes, preoccupied with her own beauty at the mirror of her vanity.
 But all is positioned in such a way as to make the image of a skull appear, expressing _memento mori_, that no matter how good she looks, it won't last, as death is inevitable.]]

 The mystery of life and its true meaning is an often recurring subject in popular culture, featured in entertainment media and various forms of art.